equinor/seismic-forward/README.md

 git checkout --track origin/release-4.3
 ```
 (At the time being, it is adviced that you use branch release-4.3)

-## Prerequisites

-  Boost     -> version 1.65.1 is included under 3rd-party
-               NB!
-If another version of Boost is installed in the operating
-               system cmake may become confused and stop working.

-  Intel MKL -> Must be installed

 ## To make an executable using CLion or another IDE